Guillaume-Garrigos/guillaume-garrigos.github.io/M2optimization.md

 # M2 Optimization for Machine Learning

-This page collects the material for the class "Optimization for Machine Learning" (M2 MIDS-M2MO) at Université de Paris Cité
+This page collects the material for the class "Optimization for Machine Learning" (M2 MIDS-M2MO) at Université de Paris Cité.
+Students following the class should go to the associated [Moodle](https://moodle.u-paris.fr/course/view.php?id=6146) page, which is updated regularly.

 ## Course (Slides)